 Saturday 2 July 2016 marked the 100th birthday of one of Liverpool’s Three Graces, The Cunard Building.

 To celebrate this momentous occasion, Cunard’s Queen Elizabeth sailed in for the day, offering viewers a chance to revel in her majestic beauty before departing later that night among the backdrop of a stunning mid-river fireworks display.

-Having marked November 5th’s Bonfire Night fireworks across Sefton Park and Newsham Park for a few years, 2016 saw us move the event to Liverpool waterfront, with a focus on joining forces with Wirral and incorporating pre-display animation activities in the run-up to the main event.
+Having marked November 5th’s Bonfire Night fireworks across Sefton Park and Newsham Park over the years, 2016 saw the annual event relocate to Liverpool waterfront, with a focus on joining forces with Wirral and incorporating pre-display animation activities in the run-up to the main event.

-Two Twister airplanes took to the skies to produce a stunning aerobatic display in which sparks of flames flew from their wings as the night drew in, whilst in Liverpool, there was also a stunning pyro-percussion display by drummers, Les Commandos Percu and Deabru Beltzak.
+Two Twister airplanes took to the night-time skies to produce a stunning aerobatic display in which sparks of flames flew from their wings, whilst in Liverpool there was also a stunning pyro-percussion display by drummers, Les Commandos Percu and Deabru Beltzak.

-The pre-display animation proved to be a huge success and whilst the display was lauded by many, there was still room for improvement – with many of our post-event surveys calling for a more robust viewing experience and greater atmosphere when it came to the fireworks finale.
+The pre-display animation proved to be a huge success and although the display was lauded by many, there was still room for improvement – with post-event surveys calling for a more robust viewing experience and greater atmosphere when it came to the fireworks finale.

-Never ones to give up at the first hurdle and shy away from our duties, we used this feedback to shape River of Light 2017, which proved to be a roaring success (see 2017 page for more details).
+Always learning and improving, Culture Liverpool used this feedback to shape River of Light 2017, which proved to be a roaring success.